HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 - Create a DXL file e.g. acme_diag_challenge.dxl with the data shown below
 - Import the file into certstore.nsf (`Import DXL` action in the database)
-- You can see the document in the ($AllDocuments) troubleshooting view (open database with Ctrl-Shift + Application/Goto..)
+- You can see the document in the ($AllDocuments) troubleshooting view (open database with CTRL-Shift + Application/Goto..)

 Now you can query the test DNS challenge using a web-browser or `curl` command-line.